nova-forms/nova-forms.github.io/index.markdown

 From form input, translation, validation, submission to PDF rendering, we got you covered.

 <div class="steps">
+    {% include step.html number=1 title="Form Creation" description="Easily create dynamic forms using a modern reactive framework with lots of provided components for pagination, repeatable elements and much more." %}
-    {% include step.html number=1 title="Validation" description="The user-provided input is validated using our novel approach of type-based validation." %}
+    {% include step.html number=2 title="Input Validation" description="The user-provided input is validated in real-time in the frontend, as well as after submission in the backend using our novel approach of type-based validation." %}
-    {% include step.html number=2 title="Submission" description="The form data is submitted to a server function, we take care of the networking." %}
+    {% include step.html number=3 title="Data Submission" description="There is no need to implement your own API, simply declare a server function that takes the form data as an input, the networking is taken care of." %}
-    {% include step.html number=3 title="Processing" description="Easily render the to PDF using our provided PDF rendering service, or really do anything you want with the form data." %}
+    {% include step.html number=4 title="PDF Creation" description="Easily render the form to PDF using our provided PDF rendering service in a single line of code." %}
+    {% include step.html number=5 title="Internationalization" description="Internationalize your forms as well as the generated PDFs by using compile-time checked translations." %}
 </div>

 ## Made For The Web